TheTaylorLee/AdminToolbox/docs/AdminToolbox.Office365/Get-MFAStatus.md

 ## OUTPUTS

 ## NOTES
-Requires the Exchange Online module be installed, imported, and Connected.
+Requires the Microsoft Online module be installed, imported, and Connected.

 ## RELATED LINKS